shawnfraistat/petsitter-client/README.md

 ## Description ##

 petsitter.io is a fullstack web application that allows users to search for and contact pet sitters.
 It also allows pet sitters to sign up and make their information available to clients.
 Clients may search for pet sitters by pet type, location, and price.
 The distance between client and sitter is determined by a third party zip code API, enabling the app to accurately estimate how many miles they are away from each other.
-If clients find sitters they are interested in, they may contact them via e-mail.
+If clients find sitters they are interested in, they may message them using the site's message system.

 ### Screenshot ###